 If you are mindful of what you put down the stairs, you shouldn’t need to clear them of debris often, maybe once a month or so.
 However, some drains need to be checked on more regularly, especially in the bathroom sink and shower drains, because that’s where hair clogs the most.

 Hair loss while shampooing or shaving is a natural everyday occurrence, but it doesn’t take much to block a drain pipe.
 When you add to that all of the soap and toothpaste you’re using, it’s easy to see why clogs happen so quickly and are stubborn.

 Effective Building & Consultancy recommend you the following maintenance to clean your drains.

 Once a Week

 Lift pop-up stoppers in the bathroom sink.
-Remove any debris and put it in the trash, then rinse the stopper off and put it back in the drain.
+Remove any debris, put it in the trash, rinse the stopper, and put it back in the drain.

 Remove the drain cover from your shower or bathtub drain and use a hair-catching brush or a bent wire to clear the debris that accumulated there.